 A farmer went out to sow his seed.
 As he was scattering his seed some fell along the path and the birds came and ate it up.
 Some fell on rocky places where it did not have much soil.
 It sprang up quickly because the soil was shallow but when the sun came up the plants were scorched and they withered because they had no root.
 Other seed fell among thorns, which grew up and choked the plants.
 Still others fell on good soil where it produced a crop a hundred, sixty, or thirty times what was sown.
 He who has ears let him hear.
 (Matt 13:3-9)

 “Listen to what the parable of the sower means: When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in his heart.”
-This tells us some people who hear the word do not become believers .
+This tells us some people who hear the word do not become believers.

 “The one who received the seed that fell on rocky places is the man who hears the word and at once receives it with joy.
 But since he has no root it lasts only a short time.
 When trouble or persecution comes because of the word, he quickly falls away.”
-Some people hold the word in their mind but never allow it into their heart.
+Some people hold the word in their minds but never allow it into their hearts.
 The fact that they fall away proves it was only an intellectual understanding, not an emotional commitment.
-To people like this the Lord may be a great teacher with an important message, but He’s not their Lord and He’s not their Savior.
+To people like this the Lord may be a great teacher with an important message, but He’s not their Lord, and He’s not their Savior.

 “The one who received the seed that fell among the thorns is the man who hears the word but the worries of this life and the deceitfulness of wealth choke it making it unfruitful.”
-Since salvation is not a fruit bearing event, the Lord was speaking here of the vast majority of Christians.
-They believe the gospel and are saved, but their lives cannot be distinguished from those of the non believers around them.
-They’re totally immersed in the things of the world and bear no fruit for the kingdom.
+Since salvation is not a fruit-bearing event, the Lord was speaking here of the vast majority of Christians.
+They believe the gospel and are saved, but their lives cannot be distinguished from those of the nonbelievers around them.
+They’re totally immersed in the things of the world and bear no fruit for the Kingdom.

 “But the one who received the seed that fell on good soil is the man who hears the word and understands it.
 He produces a crop yielding a hundred or sixty or thirty times what was sown.”
 This is the believer who exemplifies Romans 12:1-2 and no longer conforms to the pattern of this world, but is transformed by the renewing of his or her mind and bears much fruit.